GSA/ficam-pacs/pages/pacs_enterprise_pacs.md

 ---

 <!--Original title:  Understanding Enterprise PACS and Security Functions-->
-## The Current State of PACS in Government

 Individual PACS are often part of a local “security” network (not the enterprise network), along with cameras, intrusion detection sensors, and other security devices.
 In some cases, the PACS is not connected to any network.
 As a result, different brands of PACSs or even multiple PACSs that are the same brand, are individually administered with little thought given to unifying security policies enterprise-wide.

 This lack of coordination increases risk to the enterprise and operational costs.

 Traditionally, physical security has focused on one site at a time, without regard to overall use.
 Government employees and contractors often must travel to or work in different buildings as part of their employment.
 Common practice is to enroll the individual’s PIV card in each standalone PACS and provide access authorizations (also called "entitlements" or "privileges") at enrollment.
 One problem is that subsequent changes to access authorizations are made manually.
 But the biggest problem is that privileges may not be terminated when a PIV card or other credential is no longer valid.